COVID-19 and residential conveyancing transactions

-- properties not being occupied with cases (or suspected cases of) coronavirus (COVID-19)
+- properties not being occupied with cases (or suspected cases of) COVID-19

-- occupants not being in a state of isolation, and
+- occupants not being in a state of isolation

 The key issue at every stage is to point out as many of the likely risks as you can.

-You’ll want to assess the clients’ appetite for risk, set out the options and likely consequences for each option and establish whether your client wants to proceed and, if they do, how they want to do this.
+- establish whether your client wants to proceed and, if they do, how they want to do this

 It’s important to: